vega/altair/CONTRIBUTING.md

 complicated layered or stacked plots, to more advanced interactive features.
 Before submitting a new example check the [Altair Example Gallery](https://altair-viz.github.io/gallery/index.html) to make sure that your idea has not already been implemented.

-Once you have an example you would like to add there are a few guide lines to follow.
+When contributing to the gallery, there are a few guidelines each example should follow:

-Every example should:
-- have a `arguments_syntax` and `methods_syntax` implementation.
+- Have an `arguments_syntax` and `methods_syntax` implementation.
 Each implementation
-  must be saved as a stand alone script in the `tests/examples_arguments_syntax` and `tests/examples_methods_syntax` directories.
+  must be saved as a standalone script in the `tests/examples_arguments_syntax` and `tests/examples_methods_syntax` directories.
-- have a descriptive docstring, which will eventually be extracted for the documentation website.
+- Have a descriptive docstring, which will eventually be extracted for the documentation website.
-- contain a category tag.
+- Contain a `# :new:` tag followed by a `# category ...` tag on a separate line.
-- define a chart variable with the main chart object (This will be used both in the unit tests to confirm that the example executes properly, and also eventually used to display the visualization on the documentation website).
+- Define a `chart` variable with the main chart object.
+    - This will be used both in the unit tests to confirm that the example executes properly, and to display the visualization on the documentation website.
-- not make any external calls to download data within the script (i.e. don't use urllib).
+- Avoid making any external calls to download data within the script (e.g. don't use urllib).
 You can define your data directly within the example file, generate your data using pandas and numpy, or you can use data available in the `altair.datasets` module.
+    - This is to ensure that Altair's automated test suite does not depend on availability of external HTTP resources.

 The easiest way to get started would be to adapt examples from the [Vega-Lite example gallery](https://vega.github.io/vega-lite/examples/) which are missing in the Altair gallery.
 Or you can feel free to be creative and build your own visualizations.

-Often it is convenient to draft an example outside of the main repository, such as [Google Colab](https://colab.research.google.com/), to avoid difficulties when working with git.
-Once you have an example you would like to add, follow the same contribution procedure outlined above.

 Some additional notes: